Why Should You Convert Your HTML Website Into a WordPress Theme

 The most popular ‘free’ CDN alternative is Cloudfare which you can utilize on your WP site.
 Cloudflare Free CDN is great because of the following:

 Consequently, when that capacity is no longer required, any individual resource can be safely terminated.
 For example, after running tasks have been drained or served their purpose.
 In a stateless web tier, resources do not need to be aware of the presence of their peers, all required is a way to distribute the workload to them.
 You can apply a stateless architecture to handle potential anticipated high traffic.

-The other way to improve efficiency of the database is by putting a cap on auto-loading queries and storing frequently accessed pieces of data in memory for low-latency access.
+The other way to improve the efficiency of the database is by putting a cap on auto-loading queries and storing frequently accessed pieces of data in memory for low-latency access.
 Though it’s important to use query caching and proper indexing to improve database performance, it can reduce latency and increase throughput for read-heavy application workloads.

-Revisions is a WordPress feature which enables you to save revisions of your pages, posts or custom post types automatically.
-By default, it autosaves your work after every 60 second.
+Revisions is a WordPress feature that enables you to save revisions of your pages, posts, or custom post types automatically.
+By default, it autosaves your work after every 60 seconds.
 One can manage these autosave intervals by defining ‘WP_POST_REVISIONS’ in the ‘wp-config.php’ file.
-You can save revisions every 30 seconds, 2 minutes or as per your requirement.
+You can save revisions every 30 seconds, 2 minutes, or as per your requirement.
 Revisions can also be completely turned off.
-Also you should know that turning off revisions does not improve site’s performance.
+Also, you should know that turning off revisions does not improve the site’s performance.